 Evidence is increasing that metformin, the most commonly prescribed oral antihyperglycemic drug, influences a variety of physiological functions besides its classical glucose-lowering effect.
 Essentially, this includes anti-inflammatory, anti-angiogenic, anti-oxidative, anti-apoptotic, neuroprotective and anti-ageing effects.
-In addition, it has been shown that metformin is able to enhance the effect of anti-VEGF agents in the treatment of diabetic macular edema(53).
-The latter is especially interesting for patients with reduced anti-VEGF responses.
-Further investigations should elucidate the underlying mechanism of action and if this effect can also be observed in patients with neovascular AMD.(53)(53)
+In addition, it has been shown that metformin is able to enhance the effect of anti-VEGF agents in the treatment of diabetic macular edema via regulation of the AMPK/mTOR signaling pathway (53).
+As for DME, anti-VEGF agents are the standard of care treatment for late stage neovascular AMD.
+Further investigations should elucidate the underlying mechanism of action and if this effect can also be observed in patients with neovascular AMD that are treated with anti-VEGFs.
+If a similar effect is true for nAMD treatment, metformin use could probably be an option for anti-VEGF non-responders to increase their benefit from anti-VEGF therapy.
+(53)(53)

-Beyond all the reported beneficial properties of metformin, there are also some disadvantages associated with the use of metformin that should be taken into account before using metformin as a "cure it all medication".
-Reported disadvantages include vitamin B12 deficiency, increased risk of lactic acidosis, and alteration of 745 proteins with uncertain consequences (7).
-On top of that, metformin is known to have various gastrointestinal side effects, although these can be minimized by gradually increasing the dose, for example.

-Furthermore, a study of Ebeling et al. that analyzed the influence of metformin on individual patient-derived RPE cell-lines indicated that the effect of metformin was not uniform across all patients.
-The group suggests that patient specific responsiveness to metformin should be taken into account before prescription and that approaches towards personalized medicine are necessary (52).

-In the future, more prospective trials are needed to confirm in more detail how the beneficial effects of metformin influence the pathophysiology of AMD and other diseases for which metformin use has been associated with beneficial outcomes.
-There is one ongoing prospective, phase II clinical trial that is investigating the ability of metformin to decrease the progression of geographic atrophy in non-diabetic patients with AMD (51).
-Study completion is expected by the end of 2024.
+(7)(52)

+The ongoing prospective trial about the effect of metformin on the progression of geographic atrophy could deliver first results for this subgroup of late-stage AMD patients.
+In the future, more prospective trials are needed to confirm in more detail how the beneficial effects of metformin influence the pathophysiology of AMD and if metformin qualifies as a treatment option in patients with a diagnosis of AMD or even as a protective therapy before any AMD diagnosis.
+Additionally, prospective trials should not only concentrate on late-stage dry AMD but consider all AMD stages.
+Jiang et al. found for example, that especially the early stage of AMD was associated with a beneficial effect of metformin.
+Finally, prospective trials should consider patients with and without a diagnosis of diabetes to rule out possible confounding effects of the diabetic disease.
+From the patients' point of view it would be highly desirable if the progression of AMD could be stopped or substantially slowed down, irrespective of a diagnosis of diabetes or not.
+(51)

 Author’s contributions